ZeroGachis/ds-tech-test/README.md

 - Clean the data and make it usable for the next steps.
 - Create a machine learning model to predict CO2 emissions for 2021 and 2022 based on the features contained in the dataset.

-In this part, the main focus is not on code quality, but we are interested in the logic and methods you use to create, train, and test your model.
-All this information will be shared during the debriefing session.
+In this part the main focus is not on code quality, we are interested in the logic and methods you use to create, train, and test your model.
+All these informations will be shared during the debriefing session.

 ## Deliverable